MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-five.md

-# Step 5: Add additional user accounts to Dynamics 365 Guides
+# Setup Step 5: Add additional user accounts to Dynamics 365 Guides (optional)

 >[!NOTE]
 >Before completing the procedure in this step, make sure to see [Step 4: Set up Guides Analytics reports](setup-step-four.md)